IBM/watson-banking-chatbot/README.md

 ### 5. Configure credentials

-The credentials for IBM Cloud services (Assistant for Business, Discovery, Tone Analyzer and Natural Language Understanding), can be found in the ``Services`` menu in IBM Cloud, by selecting the ``Service Credentials`` option for each service.
+The credentials for IBM Cloud services (Assistant, Discovery, Tone Analyzer and Natural Language Understanding), can be found in the ``Services`` menu in IBM Cloud, by selecting the ``Service Credentials`` option for each service.

-The other settings for Assistant for Business and Discovery were collected during the earlier setup steps (``DISCOVERY_COLLECTION_ID``, ``DISCOVERY_ENVIRONMENT_ID`` and ``WORKSPACE_ID``).
+The other settings for Assistant and Discovery were collected during the earlier setup steps (``DISCOVERY_COLLECTION_ID``, ``DISCOVERY_ENVIRONMENT_ID`` and ``WORKSPACE_ID``).